How Does Incorporating Machine Learning Within Data Lakes Lead to Robust Business Results?

 Since 2015, Yelp has been using machine learning to classify photos by categories (food, drink, inside, outside, menu).
 To train their system, they use various ways to capture data, such as photo captions, photo attributes marked by users at the time of the upload, and crowdsourcing to correct the data and collect more photos for deficient categories.
 Being able to quickly categorize the photos despite the multiple formats the source data comes in has enhanced the user experience on Yelp.com and helped restaurants bring in more business, thus making Yelp a much more valuable tool and resource.

 Machine learning has also played a role in advancing security measures for financial institutions, helping them avoid losing money from fraudulent transactions and loan defaults.
 Advanced analytics has helped credit cards monitor transactions to alert them of fraud in near real-time and to offer customers relevant products and services.
-Advanced Analytics can also help financial institutions gage a potential borrowers’ probability of repayment by comparing their profiles against profiles generated from various sources such as credit reports, transactional records, and public information records.
+Advanced Analytics can also help financial institutions gage potential borrowers’ probability of repayment by comparing their profiles against profiles generated from various sources such as credit reports, transactional records, and public information records.

 In healthcare, machine learning has played a role in providing faster and more accurate diagnoses and treatment recommendations by pulling historical information that includes factors such as symptoms, conditions, and treatments reported by previous patients and even current patients using mobile apps and fitness devices.